akoiwang/systemsbiology2022/RNAseq_practical.md

 ---

 ## Overview and Aims <a name="intro"></a>
-In this module, we will cover key concepts in RNA-seq transcriptome experimental design and data analysis.
-We will start from raw data and work toward analysis of differentially expressed genes and functional analysis of gene lists.
-The example we will use come from Schistosoma mansoni which we have a good reference genome for (and downloadable from Wormbase Parasite).
-We will use data of S. mansoni from experimentally-infected mice that were collected at different time post-infection.
+In this practical, We will start from raw data and work toward analysis of differentially expressed genes and functional analysis of gene lists.
+The example we will use come from Schistosoma mansoni which we have a good reference genome for (and downloadable from [Wormbase Parasite](https://parasite.wormbase.org/index.html), a favourite database for those working on parasitic worms.
+Note: if you work on human you may be interested in the [Ensembl](https://asia.ensembl.org/Homo_sapiens/Info/Index), or [Ensembl Bacteria](https://bacteria.ensembl.org/index.html)).

+We will use data of S. mansoni from experimentally-infected mice that were collected at different days post-infection.
 We could ask if and how the worms at different stages are transcriptionally different and how those differences are related, or surprising, given the nature of the worms.

-At the end of this module, and the follow-up project module, you will have hands-on experience in
+At the end of this practical, you will have some experience in
-- mapping RNA-seq data to reference genome
+- mapping RNA-seq data to reference genome (I will demo this for you because the real process will take about 8 hours to complete, for just one sample.)
 - acquiring read counting results and import them to R
 - visualising transcriptomic profiles in R
 - using R packages to identify differentially expressed genes and finding patterns in the data